rokmohar/alexa-assistant/readme.md

 https://developers.google.com/assistant/sdk/guides/assistant-settings

-12. You will probably want to turn on the person results option in the Assistant App as well
+12. You will probably want to turn on the personal results option in the Assistant App as well
 11. You should be good to go if not raise an issue